netgen/ezpublish-legacy/README.md

 What is eZ Publish?
 -------------------

+#### Recent improvements to eZ Publish
-eZ Publish is the application of intrest delivered to users worldwide by a web server (PHP built-in, Apache, Nginx, lighttpd, Among others).
+eZ Publish (the application of interest) delivered to users worldwide by a web server (PHP built-in, Apache, Nginx, lighttpd, Among others).

-eZ Publish with a full complement of all popular and available php extensions installed like SQLite3 you no longer require a dedicated database server anymore with eZ Publish 6.
+eZ Publish with a full complement of all popular and available php extensions installed like SQLite3 users no longer require a dedicated database server anymore with eZ Publish 6.

+With PHP we require composer to install eZ Publish software and no other software required to run the application.
+This is an incredible improvement to the kernel (core) of eZ Publish.

+#### What does eZ Publish provide for end users building websites?

 eZ Publish is a professional PHP application framework with advanced CMS (content management system) functionality.
 As a CMS its most notable feature is its fully customizable and extendable content model.